exists-forall/EventualMonad/README.md

 	state0 = Eventual.eventualState Map.empty
 ```

-Importantly, an `EventualState` keeps track of not just the storage context in which eventual operations can occur, but also the queued operations which are currently waiting for new data.  `Eventual` operations are performed using the function `runEventual`, which is similar to `runState` and friends from other monads.  `runEventual` applies an `Eventual` operation to an `EventualContext`, producing a new context.
+Importantly, an `EventualState` keeps track of not just the storage context in which eventual operations can occur, but also the queued operations which are currently waiting for new data.  `Eventual` operations are performed using the function `runEventual`, which is similar to `runState` and friends from other monads.  `runEventual` applies an `Eventual` operation to an `EventualState`, producing a new context.
 Its type is:

 ```Haskell
 runEventual :: Eventual w () -> EventualState w -> EventualState w